 The Florida Gators and Miami Hurricanes will face off in Orlando to open their 2019 seasons.
 The neutral-site game will be played on Saturday, August 24 at 7 p.m. and televised nationally on ESPN.

-The 2016 game is the first in a multi-year agreement between FCSports and ESPN Events, a division of ESPN, to host a major neutral-site college football game in Orlando during the opening weekend of the college football season.
+The 2019 game is the third in a multi-year agreement between Florida Citrus Sports and ESPN Events, a division of ESPN, to host a major neutral-site college football game in Camping World Stadium during the opening weekend of the college football season.